 Not sure how to approach employee pay?
-In this introductory guide, HR consultant Gemma Dale maps out how businesses can manage pay structures and discuss pay with employees.
+In this introductory guide, HR consultant Gemma Dale maps out how businesses can manage pay structures and how to discuss pay with your employees.

 Pay can be an emotive subject in the workplace.

 It isn’t necessarily the main motivator for everyone, but it is one way that people compare themselves to others both internally and externally.
 Pay is also central to people’s sense of fairness at work and plays a role in the employee engagement and motivation mix.
 With the introduction of gender pay gap reporting and regular press headlines about executive remuneration, organisational pay is more visible and controversial than ever before.